Everything you need to know about how to make a wreath: wreath forms, styles, types and supplies so you can easily and confidently make any wreath!

 Most Popular Types of Wreath Forms

 There are a few common wreath forms that are widely available at craft stores, that can provide a base for your wreath.
+The most popular types of wreath frames are: extruded foam, grapevine, wire, straw, and hoop.
 Each type of wreath form is conducive to different types of greenery or flowers.
 And some wreath forms kind of dictate a particular style.
 I can explain…

 Foam Wreath Form

 My most popular wreath (Tulip Wreath DIY) is made with a foam wreath form, using a wrapped ribbon technique I’m pretty sure I made up.
 Foam wreath forms (say that five times fast!) come in either green or white.
 Sometimes called “extruded foam wreaths,” they’re made up of a very firm dry floral foam.

 They typically cost around $8 (use a coupon!) and are easy to find at most craft stores.
 You can buy them in a round circle shape or in a flat circle shape.
 They’re lightweight, and are great for wreaths that require the use of floral pins, and work well with hot glue as well.